essdot/js-lessons/doc/prototypes.md

 sportsCar.hasOwnProperty('hornSound')    // => true
 ```

-`hasOwnProperty` is a property of `Object.prototype`, so by default, every object has the `hasOwnProperty` method.
+`hasOwnProperty` is a member of `Object.prototype`, so by default, every object has the `hasOwnProperty` method.

 ```javascript
 let myCoolObject = {